 This allows TransferWise to allow cheap money transfers by passing on the benefits to end-users.

 How to send money using TransferWise?

-Making a money transfer with TransferWise is pretty straightforward.
+Making a money transfer to India (or anywhere) with TransferWise is pretty straightforward.

 It’s a simple 3-step process.

 - Go to TransferWise and select the currency pair you want to convert.
 Enter the amount you want to send to see the converted amount at the real mid-market rate (locked for you for 24 hours).
 Click on “Get Started” and sign up using email, Facebook or Google account.

 - Enter new recipient details – Provide details of who you are sending money to along with bank details.
 You need to do this only for the first time and can use the saved details next time.
 With TransferWise, you can send money to yourself, someone else, or a business/charity depending on your country.

 - Transfer the GBP amount from your UK bank account to Transferwise.
 You can pay in £s using your UK debit card, credit card or money transfer using net banking.